twallema/pySODM/docs/quickstart.md

 ![SIR](/_static/figs/quickstart_SIR.png)

-The `sim()` method can also be run with timesteps (int/float).
+The `sim()` method can also be run with timesteps as coordinates of the time axis (int/float).
 ```
 # Simulate from t=0 until t=100
 out = model.sim([0, 100])
-# Equivalent
+# Is equivalent to
 out = model.sim(100)
 ```
 By convention, the name of the time axis in the `xarray` output is equal to `date` when using dates and `time` when using timesteps.
 The user can acces the integration methods and relative tolerance of `scipy.solve_ivp()` by supplying the `method` and `rtol` arguments to the `sim()` function.
-The user can determine the output frequency by changing the `output_timestep` argument.
+The user can determine the output timestep frequency by changing the optional `output_timestep` argument.

 ### Calibrating the model

 #### Setting up the objective function

-An objective function is.
-I recommend checking out [emcee tutorial](https://emcee.readthedocs.io/en/stable/tutorials/line/)
+Before commencing the optimization we must instruct our computer what deviations between the data and model prediction are allowed, and this is referred to as an objective function.
+We will attempt to maximize the posterior probability, which is the probability of our model's parameters in light of the data.
+It contrasts with the likelihood function, which is the probability of the data given the model's parameters.
+The two are related as follows by Bayes' theorem,

+$$ p (\theta | data) = \frac{p(data | \theta) p(\theta)}{p(data)} $$

+Here, p(data) is used for normalization and can be forgotten for all practical purposes.
+What is important is that the posterior probability $p(\theta | data)$ is proportional to the product of the Likelihood $p(data | \theta)$ times the parameter Prior probability $p(\theta)$.
+We'll actually attempt to maximize the logarithm of the posterior probability, which is equal to the sum of the logarithm of the prior probability and the logarithm of the likelihood.

+The choice of priors and likelihoods.

+To gain some further insights in bayesian inference with `emcee`, I highly recommend recommend checking out the following [emcee tutorial](https://emcee.readthedocs.io/en/stable/tutorials/line/).
+For an introduction to Bayesian inference, I recommend reading the following [article](https://towardsdatascience.com/a-gentle-introduction-to-bayesian-inference-6a7552e313cb).

+The example below.

 ```
 #########################